-Regulators and investors increasingly focus on corporate governance and risk management and the Bank continued to take active measures to further enhance and raise its corporate governance standards during 2013.
-Through the combined efforts of the Board of Directors, the Executive Management and its employees, the Bank has adopted governance charters and documents which demonstrate full compliance with regulatory requirements and best practice in corporate governance.
+Regulators and investors increasingly focus on corporate governance and risk management and the Bank continued to take active measures to further enhance and raise its corporate governance standards during 2014.
+Through the combined efforts of the Board of Directors, the Executive Management and its employees, the Bank has adopted governance charters and documents, which demonstrate full compliance with regulatory requirements and the best practice in corporate governance.

 We have a robust corporate governance foundation at the Bank and our aim now is to ensure seamless execution and delivery.
-Recognising how paramount a strong corporate governance culture is to sustaining growth and profitability, Commercial Bank continues to meet the leading international standards in corporate governance, while complying fully with local guidelines and regulations.
+Recognising how paramount a strong corporate governance culture is to sustaining growth and profitability, Commercial Bank continues to meet the leading international Sheikh Abdullah Bin Ali Bin Jabor Al Thani standards in corporate governance, while complying fully with local guidelines and regulations.